jamesjg/FoodInsSeg/README.md

     1.The FoodInsSeg dataset is available for academic research only, commercial and any profit purposes are strictly prohibited

-    2.Unauthorized redistribution, publication, or dissemination in any form is prohibited.

-    3.We retain the right to terminate access at anytime.
+    2.We retain the right to terminate access at anytime.
 Users should voluntarily comply with the agreement.

-    4.Please cite our work based on the BibTex information we have provided.
+    3.Please cite our work based on the BibTex information we have provided.

 We sincerely hope that FoodInsSeg will contribute to the progress of computer vision and food recognition research.
 We kindly request that you follow the agreement and properly cite the data source in your work.
 ## dataset structure